This article is sponsored by SambaNova, and was written, edited and published in alignment with our transparent Emerj sponsored content guidelines.

 Every episode featured in the “AI is Here” podcast series focuses on where AI is impacting businesses and industries every day, no matter the location.
 In this particular rundown, our featured expert guests come primarily from across the EMEA regions to offer a diverse cross-section of perspectives.

-Yet what they primarily offer are actionable insights for enterprise professionals on the following AI adoption strategies and how they work best in their industry and their corner of the global economy:
+Yet what they primarily offer are five actionable insights for enterprise professionals on the following AI adoption strategies and how well they work best in their their corner of the global economy:

 - What makes an AI adoption successful